theodor-semerdzhiev/Script-lang-project/README.md

 - Dynamic type system (that actually works!!)
 - Custom implementation of a wide range of data structures
 - A complex math expression parser

+I dont plan on working on this project any further.